Will0fD/FCND/README.md

  - the other one is following `traj/FigureEightFF.txt` - for now this is the same trajectory.

 How well is your drone able to follow the trajectory?
 It is able to hold to the path fairly well?

+My quad was able to hold to the path and follow the trajectory well enough to pass the scenario 5 test (position error of the quad should be less than 0.25 meters for at least 3 seconds).

 With the two different trajectories, your drones' motions should look like this: